gitlabhq/gitlabhq/doc/install/installation.md

         hostname 127.0.0.1; # Your server name or IP

 You also need to change the corresponding options (e.g. ssh_user, ssh_host, admin_uri) in the `config\gitlab.yml` file.

-## User-contributed Configurations

-You can find things like  AWS installation scripts, init scripts or config files for alternative web server in our [recipes collection](https://github.com/gitlabhq/gitlab-recipes/).